+Cosmetology Clinic:

-Cosmetology Clinic: The Cosmetology Clinic will normally be open Thursday and Friday to provide various salon services to customers/community members .
+The Cosmetology Clinic will normally be open Thursday and Friday to provide various salon services to customers/community members.

 Additionally, if scheduling permits, students may be granted the privilege to use the clinic if the student is in good standing.
-Students are to report to the Business Office to obtain authorization to visit the clinic.
-AM student appointments will not be booked after 8:30 AM PM student appointments will not be booked after 12:30 PM .
+Students are to report to the cosmetology classroom to obtain authorization to visit the clinic and obtain a permission slip from Mrs. Knight.
+AM student appointments will not be booked after 8:30 AM PM student appointments will not be booked after 12:30 PM.